You can collect additional information from your ticket purchasers and/or ticket holders with flexible Ticket Event Questions.

 A Text Field question is a short-answer, open-text field.
 When you create a Text Field question, you will be able to select from validation options to keep your data clean.

 The Check Box question type allows users to selectone or multiple responses to a question.
 You can add as many options as you would like.
-It is simple to delete and re-order the answer choices in the right-hand column.
+It is simple to delete and re-order the answer choices by using the arrows or the "x" in the right-hand column.
 You can mark options as “default” so that they are pre-selected in the ticket purchase path.

 Radio buttons are similar to check box questions, but only allow users to select one response.